Mass media in Detroit: TV

 Wintergarden was turned into a makeshift studio for ESPN during their Super Bowl XL coverage.

 The Detroit television market is the 14th largest in the United States, and it has additional viewers in Ontario, Canada (Windsor and its surrounding area on broadcast and cable).
-Detroit is home to owned-and-operated stations of CBS, Fox, and Daystar and two station duopolies owned by Paramount Global and E.W.
+Detroit is home to owned-and-operated stations of CBS, Fox, and Daystar and two station duopolies owned by Paramount Skydance Corporation and the E.W.
 Scripps Company.